-Term Loan, Operating Loan and NCIB Loan
+Term Loan, Operating Loan, NCIB Loan and Supplementary NCIB Loan

 Effective September 22, 2008, the Partnership entered into an agreement with the Bank whereby the Bank has provided to the Partnership the Term Loan, Operating Loan and NCIB Loan.
-The Term Loan and NCIB Loan are due September 22, 2012 and may be extended at the request of the Partnership with the Bank's consent.
-The Operating Loan is due September 21, 2009 and may be extended at the request of the Partnership with the Bank's consent.
+The Term Loan, Operating Loan and NCIB Loan are due September 22, 2012 and may be extended at the request of the Partnership with the Bank's consent.

-The Bank provided the Partnership the NCIB Loan to fund purchases under the NCIB, in an amount of up to \$20 million, available in loans at variable and fixed interest rates, as selected by the Partnership.
-The interest rates on the NCIB Loan will be based on prime rates, London Interbank Offer Rates, Bankers' Acceptance rates or the lender's cost of funds, plus the applicable margin, which margins range from 0 to 2%.
-As of February 6, 2009 the Partnership had drawn down the Term Loan, Operating Loan and NCIB Loan by \$5 million, nil and \$7.5 million, respectively.
+The Bank provided the Partnership with the NCIB Loan to fund purchases under the 2008 NCIB, 2009 NCIB and any future normal course issuer bids, in an amount of up to \$20.0 million, available in loans at variable and fixed interest rates, as selected by the Partnership.
+The interest rates on the NCIB Loan will be based on prime rates, Bankers' Acceptance rates or the lender's cost of funds, plus the applicable margin, which margins range from 0 to 2%.
+As of February 9, 2010 the Partnership had drawn down the Term Loan, Operating Loan and NCIB Loan by \$5.0 million, nil and \$17.9 million, respectively.

-The indebtedness and liability of the Partnership under the Term Loan, the Operating Loan and the NCIB Loan are secured by a first ranking interest in all present and after-acquired property of the Partnership and the rights and interest of the Partnership in a General Security Agreement providing a first floating charge against assets of the Partnership guaranteed by the Fund, the Trust and Holdings LP.
+The indebtedness and liability of the Partnership under the Term Loan, the Operating Loan and the NCIB Loan are secured by a first ranking interest in all present and after-acquired property of the Partnership and the rights and interest of the Partnership in a General Security Agreement providing a first floating charge against assets of the Partnership guaranteed by the Fund, the Trust, Holdings LP, Holdings GP and Partnership GP.
 No security has been given by BPI with respect to the Term Loan, Operating Loan or NCIB Loan.
-Principal covenants of the Term Loan, Operating Loan and NCIB Loan are: (i) the Partnership shall maintain a maximum total Funded Debt to EBITDA Ratio of 1.25:1 (tested quarterly) and (ii) the Partnership shall maintain a position so that actual cash distributed to Unitholders of the Fund does not exceed the sum of: (a) Distributable Cash, and (b) Cash on hand - being the greater of cash on hand as indicated on the Partnership's Balance Sheet at the end of the period of the test and nil (tested quarterly on a trailing 12 month basis).
+Principal covenants of the Term Loan, Operating Loan and NCIB Loan are: (i) the Partnership shall maintain a maximum total Funded Debt to EBITDA Ratio of 1.25:1 (tested quarterly) and (ii) the Partnership shall maintain a position so that actual cash distributed to partners of the Partnership does not exceed the sum of: (a) Distributable Cash, and (b) Cash on hand - being the greater of cash on hand as indicated on the Partnership's Balance Sheet at the end of the period of the test and nil (tested quarterly on a trailing 12 month basis).
 Funded Debt is defined as all indebtedness for borrowed money that carries an interest cost.
-Distributable Cash is defined as EBITDA less interest expense and any other cash payments required by the Partnership before making cash distributions to Unitholders of the Fund.
+Distributable Cash is defined as EBITDA less interest expense and any other cash payments required by the Partnership before making cash distributions (excluding returns of capital) to partners of the Partnership.
 The Partnership is currently in full compliance with all covenants related to these loan agreements.